 If your BAC is 0.02, you will feel more relaxed and less alert than you typically are.
 Yes, such a small amount of alcohol in your blood will contribute to reduced driving ability due to decreased visual function and poor judgment.

-When your BAC goes up to 0.08 percent, you will experience poor judgment, lack of coordination and self-control, reduced ability to concentrate, increased reaction time and reduced ability to process information quickly.
+When your BAC goes up to 0.08 percent, you will experience poor judgment, lack of coordination and self-control, reduced ability to concentrate, increased reaction time, and reduced ability to process information quickly.

-A BAC of 0.15 or higher will cause extreme loss of balance, poor muscle coordination and bodily control, visual impairment, reduced attention, poor coordination and a massive increase in your reaction time.
-While the number of fatalities caused by drivers having such high alcohol levels have gone down in both Arizona and across the US, the number of crashes is still high.
+A BAC of 0.15 or higher will cause extreme loss of balance, poor muscle coordination and bodily control, visual impairment, reduced attention, poor coordination, and a massive increase in your reaction time.
+While the number of fatalities caused by drivers having such high alcohol levels has gone down in both Arizona and across the US, the number of crashes is still high.
 These are the most dangerous impaired drivers that could injure themselves or hurt others on the road almost immediately after getting behind the wheel.

 Combining Drugs and Alcohol

 The situation becomes even more troublesome if you combine drugs and alcohol.